PiIsRational/Albatros/README.md

 This chess engine is not finished !

-Currently only the classical evaluation function is working and usable.
-The NNUE function has no netfile with the requiered strength.
+Currently only the PSQT evaluation function is working and usable.
+The NNUE function has no good netfile.

 ## Overview

 Albatros is an open source UCI-compatible chess engine.
 It is not a complete chess programm and would require a UCI-compatible graphical user interface (GUI) (ex : Scid, Arena or Shredder) to be used comfortably.

 The Albatros chess engine currently features 2 different evaluation functions for chess.
-The classical, which works with simple piece square tables (PSQT).
+The classical, which works with simple piece square tables (PSQT from the chess engine [RofChade](https://rofchade.nl/)).
 And the NNUE evaluation funtion, which has the format 768 -> 128x2 -> 1.
 The NNUE needs avx2 to work.

 ## Files